nikomatsakis/babysteps/babysteps/_posts/2021-05-01-aic-vision-docs.md

 [^opp]: Not problem, opportunity!

 We've always done this sort of "framing" when we work on RFCs.
 In fact, RFCs are often just one small piece of a larger picture.
-Think about things like `impl Trait`, which began with an intentionally conservative step ([RFC #1522]) and has been gradually extended.
-Async Rust of course started the same way, only in that case even the first RFC was split into two, which together described a complete first step ([RFC #2394] and [RFC #2592]).
+Think about something like `impl Trait`, which began with an intentionally conservative step ([RFC #1522]) and has been gradually extended.
+Async Rust started the same way; in that case, though, even the first RFC was split into two, which together described a complete first step ([RFC #2394] and [RFC #2592]).

 [RFC #1522]: https://github.com/rust-lang/rfcs/pull/1522
 [RFC #2394]: https://github.com/rust-lang/rfcs/pull/2394